 logₐ(x) = y.

-In other words, the logarithm of x, or logₐ(x), shows that what power do we need to raise a (or if x greater then 1, how many times a needs to be multiplied by itself) to produce the value x.
+In other words, the logarithm of x, or logₐ(x), shows what power we need to raise a to (or if x is greater than 1, how many times a needs to be multiplied by itself) to produce the value x.
 From this view, we can represent the logarithm in the following way as well:

 aˡᵒᵍₐ⁽ˣ⁾ = x

-As perhaps now you understand the definition of the logarithm, in the following section you can read about the two most frequently used forms of it.
+Hopefully you now understand the definition of logarithm; in the following section you can read about the two most frequently used forms of it.

 The natural logarithm and the common logarithm

-You can choose various numbers as a base for the logarithm; however, two particular ones are used so often that mathematicians gave unique names for them.
-These are the natural logarithm and the common logarithm.
+You can choose various numbers as the base for logarithms; however, there are two particular bases that are used so often that mathematicians have given unique names for them, the natural logarithm and the common logarithm.

 - Natural logarithm

-If you want to compute the natural logarithm of a number, you need to choose a base that approximately equal to 2.718281.
+If you want to compute the natural logarithm of a number, you need to choose a base that is approximately equal to 2.718281.
 Conventionally this number is symbolized by e, named after Leonard Euler who defined its value in 1731.
-Accordingly, the logarithm can be represented as logₑx, but traditionally it is denoted with symbol ln(x).
-You might see log(x) which may also refer to the same function, especially in finance and economics.
+Accordingly, the logarithm can be represented as logₑx, but traditionally it is denoted with the symbol ln(x).
+You might also see log(x) which also refers to the same function, especially in finance and economics.
 Therefore,

 y = logₑx = ln(x) which is equivalent to